haydenwalker980/outerorbit/README.md

-# spacemy.xyz-rebooted
+# OuterOrbit
-A fork/faithful recreation of typicalname0/spacemy.xyz
+a myspace clone. based off spacemy.xyz-rebooted by the-real-sumsome.

 ## dependencies
 requires composer... u shoudl know how to use composer